On this page

 - All childhood and adult vaccinations should be reported to the Australian Immunisation Register (AIR), regardless of funding source (Private Script, State or NIP funded).

-- The Department of Human services (DHS) has published five new AIR eLearning education modules to help providers understand how to access and use AIR site and record vaccination episodes.
+- Services Australia has published five new AIR eLearning education modules to help providers understand how to access and use AIR site and record vaccination episodes.
 The modules can be viewed at www.humanservices.gov.au/hpeducation

 - Reporting immunisations to the AIR ensures other providers can be aware of a patient’s vaccination history, prevents duplication of vaccinations, and facilitates Family Tax payments and enrolment into childcare.